hiveot/hub/README.md

 This project is inspired by the Mozilla Thing draft API [published here](https://iot.mozilla.org/wot/#web-thing-description).
 However, the Mozilla API is intended to be implemented by Things and is not intended for Things to register themselves.
 The HiveOT Hub will therefore deviate where necessary.

-Many thanks go to JetBrains for sponsoring the HiveOT open source project with development tools.
+Many thanks go to Visual Studio Code for providing a free golang IDE.